 SUMMARY OF SAMPLING DESIGN

 Primary Objective of Design Compare a site mean to a fixed threshold

 Type of Sampling Design Parametric

 Sample Placement (Location) in the Field Simple random sampling

 Working (Null) Hypothesis The mean value at the site exceeds the threshold

 Formula for calculating number of sampling locations Student's t-test

 Calculated total number of samples 37

-Number of samples on map ^a 37
+Number of samples on map a 37

 Number of selected sample areas b 1

-Specified sampling area ^c 509779.78 ft 2
+Specified sampling area c 509779.78 ft

-Total cost of sampling ^d \$19500.00
+Total cost of sampling d \$19500.00

-^a This number may differ from the calculated number because of 1) grid edge effects, 2) adding judgment samples, or 3) selecting or unselecting sample d Including measurement analyses and fixed overhead costs.
+a This number may differ from the calculated number because of 1) grid edge effects, 2) adding judgment samples, or 3) selecting or unselecting sample areas. b The number of selected sample areas is the number of colored areas on the map of the site.
+These sample areas contain the locations where samples d Including measurement analyses and fixed overhead costs.
 See the Cost of Sampling section for an explanation of the costs presented here.